sethbonnie/sketch/README.md

-# sketch
+# sketch.css
-stylesheet for the sketch look
+Stylesheet for the sketch look.
+Useful for prototyping and what not.